shiversoftdev/t7patch/README.md

 ## Q: Do I need to run the patch if I am playing solo offline?
 A: Simple answer, no. Technical answer, maybe.
 If you are high profile, run it regardless because steam networking is complicated.
+## Q: Does this fix the RCE vulnerabilities you mentioned in your video?
+A: Yes.
+This fixes 2 of the known RCE vulnerabilities.
+To my knowledge, there is at least one more and I am actively looking for it.
 ## Q: Do I need a VPN?
 A: If you are high profile or a streamer, yes.
 Otherwise, not likely.
 If you are getting hit offline (internet) often, run a VPN.
 ## Q: Do I need an alternate steam profile?
 My stats don't transfer over!